mauricechiodo/eim-case-studies/course/finance/Black-Scholes/index.md

-"*Since the turn of the century the greatest source of growth in the financial sector has been in financial instruments known as derivatives.
-Derivatives are not money, nor are they investments in stocks and shares.
-They are investments in investments, promises about promises.
-Derivatives traders use virtual money, numbers in a computer.
-They borrow it from investors who have probably borrowed in from somewhere else.
-Often they haven't borrowed it at all, not even virtually: they have clicked a mouse to agree that they *will* borrow the money if it ever becomes necessary.
-But they have no intention of letting it become necessary; they will sell the derivative before that happens.
-The lender - hypothetical lender, since the loan will never occur, for the same reason - probably doesn't actually have the money either.
-This is finance in cloud cuckoo land, yet it has become the standard practice of the world's banking system.*"
+---
+Title: The Black-Scholes Equation
+Template: LeafPage
+---

+"*How did the biggest financial train wreck in human history come about?*
+*Arguably, one contributor was a mathematical equation.*"
-~ Professor Ian Stewart ~ "In pursuit of the Unknown: 17 Equations That Changed the World"
+> ~ Professor Ian Stewart ~ "In pursuit of the Unknown: 17 Equations That Changed the World"

-Arguably, one of the contributors to the financial crash was a mathematical equation: the Black-Scholes equation; a partial differential equation governing the price evolution of an option under the Black-Scholes model for financial markets.
+# The Black-Scholes Equation

+In 1973, Fischer Black and Myron Scholes derived an equation for option pricing; the equation describes how the price of an option should evolve as a function of time and the current market price of the stock.
+It also takes into account the 'risk-free interest rate' and the 'volatility' of the stock.

+Black and Scholes were by no means the first to apply mathematics to the stock market - that claim lies with Louis Bachelier, a french mathematician who in 1900 wrote his PhD thesis, *Théorie de la spéculation*, on the behaviour of stock prices and how to price derivative contracts.